roboconf/roboconf.github.io/en/user-guide-snapshot/configuring-an-agent.md

 Notice that if you stop the agent and restart it, and that its target ID involves user data, the agent will once again read these user data.

+To summer it up:

+* Value is empty: all the parameters are read from the agent's configuration file (no dynamic parameter).
+* Value points to an URL.
+These (dynamic) parameters are read from this URL.
+The content must have been written by the DM.
+* Value starts with `@`.
+Dynamic parameters are retrieved through a cloud mechanism.

 ## Additional Plug-ins